pdfclown/pdfclown-common/docs/conventions.md

 ### Requirement level keywords

-Throughtout the documentation, source code comments included, the keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).
+Throughtout the documentation, source code comments inclusive, the keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ### Formal grammar notation